2120 Campus Drive

 Evanston, IL 60208-0001

-BiographyJessica Andrews is a PhD student in Learning Sciences.
+BiographyJessica Andrews is a doctoral candidate in Learning Sciences.
 She graduated from Winston-Salem State University in Winston-Salem, NC with a B.S. in Elementary Education with a concentration in psychology.
 Her research interests lie in examining how collaboration can prove either beneficial or detrimental to individual memory and learning outcomes.
 In pursuing this line of work, she has investigated the ways in which erroneous information exchanged in collaborative settings can lead to problematic knowledge acquisition as well as some of the factors that can influence the likelihood of such occurrences taking place.
 Additionally, she has investigated how the distribution of knowledge among group members in collaborative settings can influence collaboration and the individual learning outcomes that occur post-collaboration.
 By examining how various factors occurring within a group setting influence an individual's learning in both negative and positive ways, we can gain a better understanding of the ways in which collaborative activity in school and informal settings should be structured so that the most optimal learning occurs.

 Curriculum VitaeView Jessica Andrews's CV.